u-boot/u-boot/doc/develop/bootstd.rst

 first.
 Once all have been used, these bootmeths are dropped from the iteration.
 When there are no global bootmeths, `cur_method` is set to 0.

-At this point the iterator is ready to use, with the first bootdev and bootmeth selected.
+At this point the iterator is ready to use, with the first bootmeth selected.
 Most of the other fields are 0.
 This means that the current partition is 0, which is taken to mean the whole device, since partition numbers start at
 1. It also means that `max_part` is 0, i.e. the maximum partition number we know about is 0, meaning that, as far as we know, there is no partition table on this bootdev.

-With the iterator ready, `bootflow_scan_bootdev()` checks whether the current settings produce a valid bootflow.
+With the iterator ready, `bootflow_scan_first()` checks whether the current settings produce a valid bootflow.
 This is handled by `bootflow_check()`, which either returns 0 (if it got something) or an error if not (more on that later).
 If the `BOOTFLOWF_ALL` iterator flag is set, even errors are returned as incomplete bootflows, but normally an error results in moving onto the next iteration.

-Note that `bootflow_check()` handles global bootmeths explicitly, but calling `bootmeth_get_bootflow()` on each one.
+Note that `bootflow_check()` handles global bootmeths explicitly, by calling `bootmeth_get_bootflow()` on each one.
 The `doing_global` flag indicates when the iterator is in that state.